Dataport/polar/README.md

 ## Getting started (for developers)

-For a more detailed step-by-step guide, please refer to our comprehensive [Getting Started guide](https://github.com/Dataport/polar/tree/main/gettingStarted.md).
+For a detailed step-by-step guide, please refer to our comprehensive [Getting Started guide](https://github.com/Dataport/polar/tree/main/gettingStarted.md).

 ## Stay In Touch